mihailo-maksa/simple-airdrop/README.md

 - Enforce airdrop start and end dates.
 - Don't allow the owner to sweep or burn the leftover tokens before the airdrop end date.
 - Introduce multiple airdrop rounds.
-- Include token transfers directly into the `setRecipient` function. (note that this approach will consume significantly more gas)
+- Include token transfers directly into the `setRecipients` function. (note that this approach will consume significantly more gas)